Recent News...

 Inaugural End of Summer Shoot Out 2010 Recap

-Drake Reed of Memphis, Idlewild Fury 15, Idewild Fury 16, Lady Panthers (IL), Louisiana Lady Terrapins, Memphis Lady Bobcats Red, Memphis Lady Disciples, Mississippi Lady Fire, Team Memphis Elite-Holmes, Team Memphis Elite - Little 2012/2013, Team Memphis Elite-Williams, TEAM Tennessee Glory - Jackson, TEAM Tennessee Glory - Richardson.
+The End of Summer Shoot Out was a success.
+Fourteen teams participated in this inaugural tournament including 3 out of state teams.
+The complete list of teams are: Drake Reed of Memphis, Idlewild Fury 15, Idewild Fury 16, Lady Panthers (IL), Louisiana Lady Terrapins, Memphis Lady Bobcats Red, Memphis Lady Disciples, Mississippi Lady Fire, Team Memphis Elite-Holmes, Team Memphis Elite - Little 2012/2013, Team Memphis Elite-Williams, TEAM Tennessee Glory - Jackson, TEAM Tennessee Glory - Richardson.

-The game of the tournament was the semi-final matchup between Team Memphis Elite-Little and TEAM Tennessee Glory - Jackson.
-It went to the wire with Team Memphis Elite Little surviving and winning the game 62-54.
 College coaches were in attendance including representatives from Alabama A&M, Arkansas State, Binghamton (New York), Christian Brothers University, Memphis, Missouri State, Pearl River, Tennessee Tech and Three Rivers.
 Ole Miss head womens basketball coach , Coach Renee Ladner, came through on championship day.

 Thank you to all teams, coaches, players, parents and college coaches that participated and attended this event.